Beyond problems with yourself and others, society can often be aligned against you.

 - Courts, regarding the unfairness of your trial

-- If you have phone call privileges, stay in touch with everyone willing to talk with you.
+- If you have phone call privileges, stay in touch with everyone willing to speak with you.

 - Ask how they are doing, since your life is boring and awful compared to theirs and will eventually drag them down with the misery you’re experiencing.